-2.2 The antitrust policy
+2.2 Antitrust policy

-A cartel is an explicit agreement among $s \geq 2$ firms that binds them to cooperate in order to maximise the cartel payoff.
-We assume that an antitrust law prohibits such agreements and an Authority is in charge to enforce a monetary fine f > 0 on firms that collude.
+A cartel is defined as an explicit agreement among $s \ge 2$ firms that binds them to cooperate in order to maximise the cartel payoff.
+We assume that an antitrust law prohibits such agreements and an authority is in charge to enforce a monetary fine f > 0 on firms that collude.
 Firms face a probability q of being audited and found guilty by a court of law.
+Basically, we assume that the unit of investigation is the single firm, and that the joint probability of being audited by the antitrust agency and being sentenced to pay the fine f by a court of law does not depend on the size of the cartel..

-Given firms are wealth constrained, the monetary fine f is upward bounded.
-In order to focus on the anti-competitive effect of the fine, we assume that the antitrust Authority can costlessly implement any detecting-prosecuting technology, i.e. can costlessly choose the value of q.
-This implies that, without loss of generality, we can consider as the Authority's choice variable the expected fine $F = q \cdot f$ , where $F \in [0, f]$ , and neglect the Beckerian trade-off between the level of the monetary sanctions and the strictness of the enforcement (Becker, 1968; Polinsky and Shavell, 2000).
+Given firms are wealth-constrained, the monetary fine f is upward bound.
+In order to focus on the anti-competitive effect of the fine, we assume that the Antitrust authority can costlessly implement any detecting-prosecuting technology, i.e. can costlessly choose the value of q.
+This implies that, without loss of generality, we can consider as the Authority's choice variable the expected fine $F = q \cdot f$ , where $F \in [0, \bar{f}]$ , and ignore the Beckerian trade-off between the level of the monetary sanctions and the strictness of the enforcement (Becker, 1968; Polinsky and Shavell, 2000).
 Finally, we assume that the level of the expected fine is publicly announced at the beginning of the game, before firms decide whether or not to form a cartel, and that the Authority can fully commit to this announcement.